Lagoon defaults to Drush 8. Drush 9 is used if you install Drush 9 into your Drupal site via Composer.

-Unfortunately Drush 9 does not provide the possibility to inject dynamic Site Aliases like Drush 8 did.
+Unfortunately, Drush 9 does not provide the ability to inject dynamic site aliases like Drush 8 did.
 We are working with the Drush team to implement this again.
-In the meantime we have a workaround that allows you to use Drush 9 with Lagoon.
+In the meantime, we have a workaround that allows you to use Drush 9 with Lagoon.

-drush site:alias-convert which can convert Drush 8 style site aliases over to the Drush 9 yaml site alias style.
-This will create a one time export of the site aliases currently existing in Lagoon and save them within
+drush site:alias-convert , which can convert Drush 8-style site aliases over to the Drush 9 YAML site alias style.
+This will create a on- time export of the site aliases currently existing in Lagoon, and save them in

-/app/drush/sites which then are used when running a command like
+/app/drush/sites .
+These are then used when running a command like

 In order to be able to use